 Trinity's medical staff and employees seek to treat patients with fairness and concern, recognizing their needs and satisfying them to every extent possible.
 When patients and family members need further assistance in resolving issues concerning hospitalization, a patient representative can assist.

-If you have a patient safety event or concern about our healthcare organization, you may contact The Joint Commission by following these instructions.
+If you have a patient safety event or concern about our healthcare organization, you may contact DNV by following these instructions.